SanderMertens/flecs/docs/Manual.md

 ecs_enable_range_check(world, true);
 ```

-This can be useful for enforcing that an application is not modifying entities that are owned by another datasource.
+This can be useful for enforcing that an application is not modifying entities that are owned by another data source.

 ## Types